 Step 1: Click on the green “Sign In” button

 Step 2: Enter student’s information if applying for student loan or enter parent’s information if applying for PLUS loan

-Please note: PIN is the same PIN you used to sign the FAFSA
+Please note: FSA ID is the same FSA ID used to sign into the FAFSA.

 *Steps 3 and 4 must be completed and submitted before the loan can be processed by the Erskine College Financial Aid Office.

 Students please note: Apply for the Federal Direct Subsidized\Unsubsidized Loan after July 1.

 Parents please note: Apply for the Federal Direct Undergraduate PLUS Loan after July 1.
 Erskine College PLUS loan applications submitted prior to July 1, will not be accepted by the Department of Education.

 If you have questions, contact us at firstname.lastname@example.org.

 South Carolina Teachers Loan